Phrenzi/slate/source/includes/_patron_app_invitation.md

 }
 ```

-This endpoint get a patron list with aasm_state which is related to current login patron.
+This endpoint authenticate by `Patron Token` and get a patron list with aasm_state which is related to current login patron.

 ### HTTP Request